botanic-ash/Morton_SSRvSNP_Simulations/README.md

 Simulations using different marker types (microsatellites, or "MSAT", and SNP markers, or "DNA")  are performed using the [fastSimcoal2 software](http://cmpg.unibe.ch/software/fastsimcoal27/) and the [strataG](https://github.com/EricArcher/strataG) R package.

 **NOTE: Currently this project does not incorporate SNP markers since strataG would not load onto Ash's computer.
-However, it could and ideally would be incorporated (potentially from a different simulation software like SLiM or plink).**
+However, it could (and ideally would) be incorporated, potentially from a different simulation software like SLiM or plink.**

 ### SimulationOutputs (untouched from the forked repository)
 This folder contains 2 subfolders, one for simulation outputs using microsatellite markers ([MSAT_marker](https://github.com/botanic-ash/Morton_SSRvSNP_Simulations/tree/main/SimulationOutputs/MSAT_marker))